Ian Lee (journalist): Career

 Lee began working for CNN after a church bombing in Alexandria, Egypt, on New Year’s Eve 2010.
 One of Lee’s Tweets during the January 25 Revolution is cited in the book A Twitter Year: 365 Days in 140 Characters by Kate Bussmann.
 Lee's Tweets are also preserved in an archived collection maintained by the American University in Cairo's Rare Books and Special Collections Library as part of the blogs, Twitter feeds, local and regional media coverage, and other sites related to the January 25th Revolution.
 Lee is also quoted in News Now: Visual Storytelling in the Digital Age by Susan Green, Mark Lodato, B. William Silcock, and Carol Schwalbe.

 While covering the Libyan Revolution of 2011, Lee was injured in Sirte by a rocket-propelled grenade (RPG) that exploded next to him.
 It killed an ambulance driver and sent shrapnel into his leg.

 During the 2013-15 detention of Al-Jazeera journalists by Egypt, CNN’s Lee reported several times on the Al Jazeera English news channel in a show of solidarity with the imprisoned journalists.
 Lee's coverage of the Al Jazeera trial is documented in the book, The Marriott Cell: An Epic Journey from Cairo's Scorpion Prison to Freedom by Mohamed Fahmy.

 Lee was on board the Royal Caribbean Oasis of the Seas in the Atlantic Ocean to cover the solar eclipse of August 21, 2017.
 He was on Anderson Cooper 360° while experiencing totality on the cruise liner.

-Personal life

-Lee married Holly Dagres on July 1, 2016, in a private ceremony on a ranch in Wyoming.
-The couple met in Cairo, Egypt.